 Ocarina of Time and Metroid Prime work so well in three dimensions;

-about complex fighting systems and whatever the hell it was that the Forest
+and whatever the hell it was that the Forest of Silence was trying do (press

-Castlevania: Dracula X, Castlevania Adventure and Castlevania
+Castlevania: The Adventure and Castlevania Legends the only duds.

-have done their job well to make me question Konami's sanity; the sheer horror
+the original Castlevania have done their job well to make me question

-they fester makes the painstaking process of image-capturing seem tame, and
+Konami's sanity; the sheer horror they fester makes the painstaking process

-maybe for that I should be thankful.
+of image-capturing seem tame, and maybe for that I should be thankful.

 Is